-- What resources are available for follicular or marginal zone lymphoma patients? - Is there financial assistance to help cover the cost of treatment? - Are you aware of travel assistance programs to get us to and from appointments? - Are you aware of any resources and support for caregivers? - · Are you aware of any organizations we should join? - Is there someone that can help us with insurance?
+- What resources are available for patients with MM? - Is there financial assistance to help cover the cost of treatment? - Are you aware of travel assistance programs to get us to and from appointments? - Are you aware of any resources and support for caregivers? - Are you aware of any organizations we should join? - Is there someone who can help us with insurance?